Kronossos/Protein/README.md

 Project implemented on the statistics classes.

-The protein.RData file contains data.train set contains the column Y: the level of a certain protein in the group of patients (computer-generated data).
+The protein.RData file contains data.train set with the column Y: the level of a certain protein in the group of patients (computer-generated data).